synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 ## 🧰 Advanced Considerations
 - Does  project need [fiducials](https://en.wikipedia.org/wiki/Fiducial_marker)?
 Design time is the best time to add them.
 - Does your project have lots of small bits and bobs?
-Does it need numbering on the back-side of the bits?
+Consider adding numbering on the back-side of the bits before you cut.

 ## 🧰 Cleanup and Shutdown
 - For First Child, this is pretty straighforward